adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

 If left as-is, this would mean:

-* `xyzcompany.com/about-us/`&nbsp;would have the look-and-feel of the `layouts/_default/list.html`&nbsp;template.
+* `xyzcompany.com/about-us/` would have the look-and-feel of the `layouts/_default/list.html` template.
 * `xyzcompany.com/about-us/company-history/`, `xyzcompany.com/about-us/office-locations`, and `xyzcompany.com/support/` each would use the look-and-feel of the `layouts/_default/single.html` template.

 Moreover, each of these `.md` files’ resulting web pages would have only whatever content (if any) the applicable template allows.
 That’s probably not what you want.
 Instead, you can **add new templates** to get around Hugo’s default behavior.
-This is possible partly because Hugo assigns a content&nbsp;`type`&nbsp;to each content file, and the `type` determines the layout it will take.
+This is possible partly because Hugo assigns a content `type` to each content file, and the `type` determines the layout it will take.

 The `type` for a top-level section’s `_index.md` file is automatically the section’s folder name.
 For example, the `type` for `content/about-us/_index.md` is `about-us`.
 (This is sufficient at the top level; we’ll discuss `type`s and subsections in a bit.)